banti377/banti377/README.md

 <h2 align="left">Hi 👋!
-My name is Banti Patel and I'm a Full-stack Developer, from India</h2>
+My name is Banti Patel and I'm a Front-end Developer, from India</h2>

 ###